 A Fortran program might be affected by this vulnerability in the situation an array subscript could be outside its bounds.
-The Fortran standard requires that each array subscript be separately within its bounds, not simply that the resulting offset be within the array as a whole.
+The Fortran standard requires that each array subscript be separately within its bounds, not simply that the resulting offset be within the array as a whole, but places the responsibility for checking on the programmer,

-Fortran does not mandate that array sizes be checked during whole-array assignment to a non-allocatable array.

-When a whole-array assignment occurs to define an allocatable array, the allocatable array is resized, if needed, to the correct size.
-When a whole character assignment occurs to define an allocatable character, the allocatable character is resized, if needed.
+Fortran requires that the value assigned to a non-allocatable array conforms to the shape of the target.
+In an, assignment to an allocatable array, the allocatable array is reallocated if needed to conform to the shape of the source.
+In an, assignment to an allocatable character variable, the variable is reallocated, if needed, to the correct length.

 Most processors include an optional facility for bounds checking.
 These are likely to be incomplete for a dummy argument that is an explicit-shape or assumed-size array because of passing only the address of such an object, or because the local declaration of the bounds might be inconsistent with those of the actual argument.
 It is therefore preferable to use an assumed-shape array as a procedure argument.
-The performance of operations involving assumed-shape arrays is improved by the use of the contiguous
+The performance of operations involving assumed-shape arrays is improved by the use of the contiguous attribute.